azibn/automated_exocomet_hunt/README.md

 Different package versions may cause conflicts, so it is recommended to run this code using the virtual environment setup placed above.

+### PyMVPA

+This code makes the use of [PyMVA](http://www.pymvpa.org/) for the Self-Organising Maps section.
+Installation instructions are on the webpage.

 ## Usage

 These scripts currently run on TESS and Kepler lightcurves.
 Our analysis uses [Eleanor](https://ui.adsabs.harvard.edu/abs/2019PASP..131i4502F/abstract) lightcurves from the SETI collaboration.
 Pipeline also works with [SPOC](https://ui.adsabs.harvard.edu/abs/2020RNAAS...4..201C/abstract) and [QLP](https://ui.adsabs.harvard.edu/abs/2020RNAAS...4..204H/abstract) pipelines.
 Work currently progressing on adapting with [TASOC](https://ui.adsabs.harvard.edu/abs/2019AAS...23320207B/abstract) lightcurves